Audubon's Everglades Science Center

 305/852-8012 - fax

 Audubon's Everglades Science Center (ESC) was established in the Florida Keys in 1939, by National Audubon's first Director of Research, Robert Porter Allen.
 Allen began a full-time study of the Roseate Spoonbill, living among them in a tent for weeks at a time.
-At the time, scientists would typically study birds’ eating habits by killing them an examining their stomach contents.
-However, the Spoonbill was so scarce by this time, Allen had to find another way to study them.
+At the time, scientists would typically study birds’ eating habits by killing them and examining their stomach contents.
+However, the spoonbill was so scarce by this time, Allen had to find another way to study them.
 His research changed how scientists studied birds and began 75 years of data investigating the spoonbill and its habitat.

 ESC has had a continuous history of research and recovery efforts by some of the nation's brightest ornithologists.
 As a result, research and recovery efforts of Bald Eagles, California Condors, Whooping Cranes, Flamingos, and even Ivory-billed Woodpeckers were put in place long before the government took action.